 Application forms are available on the Finance website.
 Once completed, they can be sent to:

 Generally, Finance will seek information about your application from relevant Government agencies.
-A copy of the agency’s advice will be provided to you for an opportunity to comment, prior to a decision being made.
+A copy of the agency's advice will be provided to you for an opportunity to comment, prior to a decision being made.
 The investigation of an application is a lengthy process.

 Once all relevant information is available, the request will be submitted for a decision as soon as practicable.